dougaparry/dougaparry.github.io/_pages/publications.md

 - ___Parry, D.A.___, le Roux DB, Leysens JL.
 (2016) Media Multitasking in Academic Contexts: An Empirical Analysis of Media Use Within University lectures.
 In the 9th Annual Scholarship for Teaching and Learning conference (SOTL), Somerset West.

 ## Seminars/Colloquia/Invited Talks

+- __Parry, D.A.__(2020) How accurate are self-reports of digital media use?
+Invited Seminar presented at theDepartment of Communication Science, Vrije Universiteit Amsterdam, The Netherlands.

+- __Parry, D.A.__ (2020) Media effects Research:  Our work and current challenges.
+Invited Seminar presentedat the Department of Journalism, Stellenbosch University, South Africa.

 - __Parry, D.A.__ (2019) Collecting Digital Trace Data & Quantitative Text Analysis:  An introduction.
 Methods Workshop presented at The Weizenbaum Institute for the Networked Society – The German Internet Institute, Berlin, Germany.